 In July of 1947, Boston University applied for (and subsequently received) permission to convert the property into a dormitory for 400 female students, to be called Charlesgate Hall.

-In November of 1979, Modern Continental Enterprises purchased Charlesgate Hall from Marcor Associates.
+On November 21, 1979, Charlesgate Hall was purchased from Marcor Associates by Modern Continental Enterprises.
 It continued to operate the property as a multiple dwelling.

-In June of 1981, Emerson College purchased Charlesgate Hall from Modern Continental Enterprises.
+On June 22, 1981, Charkesgate Hall was purchased from Modern Continental Enterprises by Emerson College.
 It operated the property as a dormitory.

-In September of 1995, 4 Charlesgate East LLP purchased Charlesgate Hall from Emerson College.
 In April of 1996, 4 Charlesgate East LLC applied for (and subsequently received) permission to convert the property from a dormitory into 102 apartments.
-It subsequently transferred the property to the Charlesgate Realty LLC.

-In December of 1996, Charlesgate Realty LLC filed for (and subsequently received) permission to subdivide the property, creating one lot of approximately 12,259 sf at 4 Charlesgate East, equivalent to the original Charlesgate Hotel, with 57 units, and a second lot of approximately 7,339 sf at 10 Commonwealth, equivalent to the former houses at 10 Charlesgate East and 459 Marlborough, with 24 apartments.
+In December of 1996, Charlesgate Realty LLC (successor to 4 Charlesgate East LLC) filed for (and subsequently received) permission to subdivide the property, creating one lot of approximately 12,259 sf at 4 Charlesgate East, equivalent to the original Charlesgate Hotel, with 57 units, and a second lot of approximately 7,339 sf at 10 Commonwealth, equivalent to the former houses at 10 Charlesgate East and 459 Marlborough, with 24 units.
 In January of 1998, Charlesgate Realty LLC amended its original permit to reduce the number of units at 4 Charlesgate East from 57 to 56 units.

-In January of 1998, Charlesgate Realty LLC converted the two buildings into two separate condominiums: the Charlesgate Condominium at 4 Charlesgate East with 56 units, and the Barnes Mansion Condominium at 10 Charlesgate with 24 units.
+On January 26, 1998, Charlesgate Realty LLC converted the two buildings into two separate condominiums: the Charlesgate Condominium at 4 Charlesgate East with 56 units, and the Barnes Mansion Condominium at 10 Charlesgate East with 24 units.